gabrielwright1/ruby-on-rails-basics/README.md

 Regular vs. Instance variables:

-- A regular variable `variable` only has scope within a particular actino
+- A regular variable `variable` only has/us
+     - Scoped within a particular actino
-- An instance variable `@instance_variable` has scope throughout the controller class and is available to all methods inside that class.
-Rails also makes instance variables available to the template.
-A template can automatically access any instance variables you've set.
-It makes it easy to pass data to your views.
+- An instance variable `@instance_variable` has/is:
+     - Scoped throughout the controller class and is available to all methods inside that class
+     - Available to the template
+     - A template can automatically access any instance variables you've set.
+     - It makes it easy to pass data to your views.

 ---